 Measuring the unmeasurable

-Let’s begin by the inability to offer concrete measurements of success in EUR (or USD) value.
+Let’s begin with the inability to offer concrete measurements of success in EUR (or USD) value.
 It has to do with the idea of Return On Investment (ROI), a concept dear to capital investors worldwide.
 It remains a prominent feature in coaching performance metrics.
 More on the matter in this ICF blog written by Nader Bechini; and this Edge International entry, by Jonathan Middleburgh.

 ROI was firstly considered a possible metric of coaching performance in 1997 when J.J.
 Phillips addressed it as an additional dimension of success for training programs.
 Phillips specifically targeted coaching a decade later (2007).
 Data was collected from a coaching program in which executives volunteered and integrated from different resources, and then isolating the effects of coaching from the rest.
 According to the same study, the ROI was about 221% (to quote: “for every dollar invested, $3.21 was returned).
 This data was supported by his previous study (Phillips, 2005).

 This application of the ROI is built on the top of Donald Kirkpatrick’s model of training evaluation (1977) and therefore it isn’t a lone metric.
-Kirkpatrick’s taxonomy for evaluating training programs relies on four levels of evaluations:
+Kirkpatrick’s taxonomy for evaluating training programs relies on four levels of evaluation:

 - L1: evaluating trainee’s reaction

 The popularity of ROI may be coming from the financial expectations of companies that invest in coaching programs for their employees, in particular executives.
 Then it should not be a surprise that even life coaches use ROI as part of their promotional strategy.

 There is just one caveat.
 ROI is not a reliable measurement, and more recent studies argue that coaching success cannot be quantified in currency.